Patent Licensing 101: Everything You Need to Know

 - Do you have the capital to invest or licensing will be a better option?

 - If you choose to license the patent, will you choose individual or companies for it?

 - If selling the patent is an option, would you consider it?
 How important is it to you to maintain the rights of the patent?

 Once these questions are answered, you would have a clear framework and could go ahead with further steps.
 You would have an idea of what exactly are your options (manufacture, license or sell), your potential licensees and whether you’d be assigning licenses to third parties exclusively or not.

 A lot of companies have made a ton of money by merely strategically licensing their patents.
 NuCurrent, a wireless charging startup, for instance, earns millions of dollars by licensing its patents to the likes of Apple and Motorola that use their patents in their products.
-The big blue, known to the world as IBM, is one of the largest patent licensors in the world, reportedly earning billions in licensing and sale of its patent portfolio.
+The big blue, known to the world like IBM, is one of the largest patent licensors in the world, reportedly earning billions in licensing and sale of its patent portfolio.

 Royal royalties, huh!

 Speaking of it, the royalty rate of a patent can vary from five percent to twenty percent depending on the licensee.